Guiding a Diffusion Model by Swapping Its Tokens¶

 Loss & Training¶

-SSG is a purely inference-time method requiring no training.
-It is implemented using PyTorch and the diffusers library with an Euler discrete scheduler over 50 steps.
-Validated on SD1.5 and SDXL as a fully plug-and-play module.
+SSG is a pure inference-time method requiring no training.
+It is implemented via PyTorch + diffusers, using an Euler Discrete Scheduler with 50 steps.
+It is verified on SD1.5 and SDXL, is compatible with CFG, and is fully plug-and-play.

 Key Experimental Results¶